 Drop Off Recycling Collection Sites

-The County maintains Drop-off Recycling Centers for its Drop-off Recycling Program that allow residents to bring cardboard, mixed paper, aluminum and steel cans, #1 – #7 plastic bottles and containers, lids and caps, waxy milk and juice cartons, and glass bottles and jars for recycling.
+The County maintains Drop off Recycling sites throughout the county for its Drop-off Recycling Program that allow residents to bring cardboard, mixed paper, aluminum and steel cans, #1 – #7 plastic bottles and containers, lids and caps, waxy milk and juice cartons, and glass bottles and jars for recycling.
 These centers are located at many of the County’s fire stations and both the Charles City Road and Springfield Road Public Use Areas.
 Map of all locations, click here.

 Fire Station # 1, 110 E. Azalea Ave.